 Designed

-for students interested in a comprehensive introduction to Soil Science
+for students interested in a comprehensive introduction to Soil Science from

-of this relationship.
+relationship.
 The course is presented in three components.

 Initial

-focus will be placed on characterization, morphology and genesis of
+focus will be placed on characterization, morphology and genesis of soils.

-this initial component will introduce concepts and methods of soil classification
+will introduce concepts and methods of soil classification which will then be

-which will then be used to bridge our understanding of soils to soil
+used to bridge our understanding of soils to soil management.

 The

-subsequent unit will focus on practical application of soils information
+subsequent unit will focus on practical application of soils information in

-as well as soil water dynamics.
+well as soil water dynamics.

 Final